-13.2.
-The second thing observable and principally designed in this direction is the right manner of using all the means of holiness for the obtaining and practicing it no other way, besides that of believing in Christ and walking in Him, according to our new state by faith, which has been already demonstrated to be the only way in which we may effectually attain to this great end.
-We must use them as helps to the life to faith in its beginning, continuance and growth; and as instruments subservient to faith, the principal instrument, in all its acts and exercises, in which the soul receives Christ, and walks in all holiness by Him.
-We must beware lest we use them rather in opposition than in subordination to the way of sanctification and salvation by free grace in Christ through faith; and lest, by our abuse of them, they be made rather hindrances than helps to our faith.
-We must not idolize any of the means and put them into the place of Christ, as the Papists do, by trusting in them - as if they were effectual to confer grace to the soul by righteousness, to be performed as conditions for the procuring the favor of God and the salvation of Christ.
-Neither must they be accounted so absolutely necessary to salvation as if a true faith were void, and of none effect, when we are debarred from the enjoyment of several of them.
-The Holy Scriptures, with all the means of grace appointed therein, are able to make us wise unto salvation, no other way than by faith in Jesus Christ (2 Tim.
-3:15).
-And, therefore, our wise endeavor must be not to use them in any opposition to the grace of God in Christ.
-For God's ordinances are like the cherubim of glory, made with their faces looking towards the mercy-seat.
-They are made to guide us to Christ.
+The Second thing observable and principally designed in this Direction, is the right manner of using all the means of Holiness, for the obtaining and practicing of it in no other way, besides that of believing in Christ, and walking in him according to our new State by Faith, which hath been already demonstrated to be the only way whereby we may effectually attain to this great End.
+We must use them as helps to the life of Faith, in its Beginning, Continuance and Growth; and as Instruments subservient to Faith, the principal Instrument in all its Acts and Exercises whereby the Soul receiveth Christ, and walketh in all Holiness, by him.
+We must beware lest we use them rather in Opposition, than in Subordination to the way of Sanctification and Salvation by Free Grace in Christ, through Faith; and lest by our Abuse of them, they be made rather Hindrances, than

-This right use of the means of grace is a point wherein many are ignorant, that use them with great zeal and diligence; and thereby they do not only lose their labor, and the benefit of the means, but also they wrest and pervert them to their own destruction.
-The Jews, under the law of Moses, enjoyed many more ordinances of divine worship than we do under the gospel, but their table became their snare, and they fell miserably from God and Christ, because the 'veil of ignorance was upon their hearts', that they could not look to the end of those ordinances, even to the Lord Jesus Christ, and they sought not salvation by faith, but by the ordinances, as works of righteousness, and by other works of the law, for they stumbled at the stumbling-stone (Rom.
-9:31, 32; 10:4, 5; 2Cor.
-3:13, 14).
-That you may not stumble and fall by the same pernicious error, I shall show particularly how several of the principal means of holiness appointed in the Word of God are to be made use of in that right manner expressed in the direction.
+Helps to our Faith.
+We must not Idolize any of the means, and put them into the place of Christ, as the Papists do by trusting in them; as if they were effectual to confer Grace to the Soul, by the work that is done in the use of them.
+Neither may we use them as works of Righteousness, to be performed as Conditions for the procuring of the Favor of God, and the Salvation of Christ: Neither must they be accounted so absolutely necessary to Salvation, as if a true Faith were void and of none effect, when we are debarred from the Enjoyment of several of them.
+The holy Scriptures with all the means of Grace appointed therein, are able to make us wise unto Salvation, no other way than by faith in Jesus Christ, 2 Tim.
+3.18. and therefore our wise Endeavor must be, not to use • hem in any opposition to the Grace of God in Christ.
+For God's Ordinances are like the Cherubims of Glory, made with their Faces looking towards the Mercy-Seat: They are made to guid us to Christ for Salvation by Faith alone.
+If any turn them to another use, it is a great Violation of divine Institutions, as if any Sacrilegious Person had presumed to turn the Faces of the Cherubims from the Mercy-Seat some other way.
+This right use of the means of Grace, is a Point wherein many are Ignorant, that use them with great Zeal and Diligence, and thereby they do not only lose their Labor and the benefit of the means, but also they wrest and pervert them to their own Destruction.
+The Jews under the Law of Moses, enjoyed many more Ordinances of divine Worship than we do under the Gospel; but their Table became their Snare, and they fell miserably from God and Christ, because the Veil of Ignorance was upon their Hearts that they could not look to the end of those Ordinances, even to the Lord Jesus Christ; And they sought not salvation by faith, but by the ordinances as works of righteousness, and by other works of the law; for they stumbled at the stumbling stone, Rom.
+9.31, 32; and 10.4, 5.
+2 Cor.
+3.13, 14.
+That you may not stumble and fall by the same pernicious Error, I shall show particularly, how several of the principal means of

+Holiness appointed in the Word of God, are to be made use of in that right manner expressed in the Direction.